CloudReactor/docs/secrets.md

 which we will use in step 4.

-3. Now we can make those secrets available to your tasks.
+Step 3: Now we can make those secrets available to your tasks.
 You can have your code fetch these secrets directly from AWS Secrets Manager, and parse them, or you can use the [proc_wrapper](https://github.com/CloudReactor/cloudreactor-procwrapper) module fetch, parse, and populate them into your environment before your program starts.